This post may contain affiliate links. Please read our disclosure policy.

 Creamy Sausage Mushroom Rigatoni is a simple Italian pasta recipe that makes for an easy and delicious dinner in less than 30 minutes!

 This meal is is pure comfort food that the entire family will love.
+If you love this recipe, you’ll certainly love a similar version: Creamy Rigatoni With Mushrooms and Prosciutto.

 Creamy Sausage Mushroom Rigatoni is one of those quick and easy weekday dinners that everyone in my family loves.
 You can never go wrong with pasta, but pair it with flavorful sausage, mushrooms, and a cream sauce?
 You end up having a meal to remember!